-The bearing housing was fully lubricated when shipped from the factory.
-Check the oil level regularly through the sight gauge (13A) and maintain it at the midpoint of the gauge.
-When lubrication is required, remove the air vent (12) and add SAE No. 30 non-detergent oil through the opening.
-When lubricating a dry (overhauled) intermediate, fill the bearing cavity with approximately 28 ounces (0,8 liter).
-Clean and reinstall the air vent.
-Do not overlubricate.
+The pedestal was fully lubricated when shipped from the factory.
+Check the oil level regularly through the sight gauges (18) and maintain it at the midpoint of the gauges.
+When lubrication is required, remove the vented plug (19) and add SAE No. 30 non-detergent oil through the opening.
+Clean and reinstall the vented plug.
+Do not over-lubricate.
 Over-lubrication can cause the bearings to over-heat, resulting in premature bearing failure.

-Under normal conditions, drain the bearing housing once each year and refill with clean oil.
+Under normal conditions, drain the bearing housing once each year and refill with approximately 14 ounces (0,4 liter) of clean oil.
 Change the oil more frequently if the pump is operated continuously or installed in an environment with rapid temperature change.